Pros and Cons of Stem Cell Research

 The debates over the ethics of stem cell research began almost immediately in 1999, despite reports that stem cells cannot grow into complete organisms.

-In 2000–2001, governments worldwide were beginning to draft proposals and guidelines to control stem cell research and the handling of embryonic tissues and reach universal policies to prevent the emigration of top scientists from countries.
-The Canadian Institute of Health Sciences (CIHR) drafted a list of recommendations for stem cell research in 2001.
+In 2000–2001, governments worldwide were beginning to draft proposals and guidelines to control stem cell research and the handling of embryonic tissues and reach universal policies.
+The Canadian Institutes of Health Research (CIHR) drafted a list of recommendations for stem cell research in 2001.
 In the U.S., the Clinton administration drafted guidelines for stem cell research in 2000.
 Australia, Germany, the United Kingdom, and other countries followed suit and formulated their own policies.

-Debates over the ethics of studying embryonic stem cells continued for nearly a decade until the use of IPSCs became more prevalent and alleviated those concerns.
+Debates over the ethics of studying embryonic stem cells continued for nearly a decade until the use of adult-derived stem cells—known as induced pluripotent stem cells (IPSCs)—became more prevalent and alleviated those concerns.

 In the U.S. since 2011, federal funds can be used to study embryonic stem cells, but such funding cannot be used to destroy an embryo.